-Prior to beginning his legal career, Shyam worked in four countries across three continents where he helped build power plants and managed water sanitation projects.
+Before beginning his legal career, Shyam worked in four countries across three continents where he helped build power plants and managed water sanitation projects.
 Now, he helps clients protect and enforce their intellectual property portfolios and implement comprehensive protection strategies.
 He has experience preparing and prosecuting domestic and international patent applications across a range of technologies.
-He also regularly prepares patent validity, patentability and freedom-to-operate opinions, as well as licensing agreements.
+He also regularly prepares patent validity, patentability, and freedom-to-operate opinions, as well as licensing agreements.

 Shyam’s technical and academic background enhance his ability to understand inventors and their inventions from the outset.
 “There are principles I understand because of my coursework in chemistry, physics and computer programming.”
 It’s a skill his clients highly value as he is working to solve new problems protecting their intellectual assets.